 Cottontail Rabbit Control

-Rabbit-proof fences offer practical and inexpensive protection for small areas of high value plants.
-You can exclude rabbits from vegetable and flower gardens, nurseries and ornamental plants with an 18 to 24 inch high fence of 1-inch mesh galvanized wire.
-Temporary posts are satisfactory.
-The bottom edge of wire must be carefully staked to the ground, or buried several inches, to prevent rabbits from burrowing under the fence.
-Well maintained fences offer assurance that rabbits will be excluded during the period the plants require protection.
-Tree trunk guards are effective in preventing rabbit damage to individual trees and shrubs.
-Cylinders of 1/4-inch mesh hardware cloth 18 to 24 inches high, set into the ground surrounding the trunk, will help prevent gnawing damage to the main stem.
+Tree trunk guards can prevent cottontail damage to individual trees and shrubs.
+Cylinders of ¼-inch mesh hardware cloth, 18 to 24 inches high, and set into the ground surrounding the trunk will help prevent gnawing damage to the main stem.
 Multi-stemmed shrubs should be encircled with hardware cloth or 1-inch mesh wire.
-Commercial tree wraps and plastic guards are available from garden and horticultural supply stores, and the wire cylinders and tree wraps will prevent gnawing damage from both rabbits and meadow mice.
-Guards and wraps are not effective when snow depth is greater than the height of the wire or wrap.
+Commercial tree wraps and plastic guards are usually available at lawn and garden supply and hardware stores, as are wire cylinders and tree wraps.
+Guards and wraps are not effective when snow depth exceeds the height of the wire or wrap.

 Habitat Modification.
 Removal of brush piles, debris, dumps, and other cover make an area less suitable for rabbits.